-Child support serves as an important role.
+Child support serves an important role.
 It provides the necessary financial resources to sustain your child’s well being.
 Calculating the accurate amount, on the other hand, isn’t always straight forward.
 People often make a number of common child support mistakes.

 Three major topics that factor into how support should be computed are: